cryptonitor/CircuitWizard/README.md

 # CircuitWizard
+// Part of Reverse Engingeering Toolbox endevour (Add ref, list code, upload project)

 CircuitScan.
 Scanning any circuitboard to map its components and traces fast and simple with Android or handheld camera.
+//Name of the project involves CircuitWizard (base), CircuitScan (scanning functionality by hovering a phone over a circuitboard),
+//CircuitboardjhmapperProgram (Simplified proof-of-conecpt for multiplatform
+//adoptation).
+These terms may be extensively used interchangably until I format the project properly.
+WORK IN PROGRESS.

 Whitepaper: Circuit Board Mapping Program